 Nevada law never uses the word “expungement,” only “sealing.”
 But whether a criminal record is technically sealed or expunged, it can only improve the defendant’s employment prospects in the future.

 Accused of drunk driving?
 Call a lawyer for help …

 If you are facing a conviction of driving under the influence in Nevada, it is important to have your criminal records sealed as soon as possible.
-Phone our Las Vegas criminal defense attorneys for a free consultation.
-We will take care of all the procedures and paperwork so that the DUI will not show up on your background check.
+Phone our Las Vegas criminal defense attorneys for a consultation.
+Our Las Vegas record sealing lawyers will take care of all the procedures and paperwork so that the DUI will not show up on your background check.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

 Arrested in California?
 Read our article on how to expunge California DUI records.

 Arrested in Colorado?
 Read our article on how to seal Colorado criminal records.